hartmutobendorf/typer/docs/tutorial/options/help.md

     {!> ../docs_src/options/help/tutorial002.py!}
     ```

-Now, when you check the `--help` option, you will see a default panel named "`Options`" for the *CLI options* that don't have a custom `rich_help_panel`.
+Now, when you check the `--help` option, you will see a default panel named "`Options`" for the *CLI options* that don't have a custom `help_panel`.

-And below you will see other panels for the *CLI options* that have a custom panel set in the `rich_help_panel` parameter:
+And below you will see other panels for the *CLI options* that have a custom panel set in the `help_panel` parameter:

 <div class="termy">